Foreign exchange orders for business

 What is a stop loss order?

-Stop loss orders can be thought of as the opposite of limit orders: you should use them if you believe that there will be a reversal in the exchange rate’s upwards trend and that the rate will move against you.
-Stop loss orders are used to limit your exposure to such movements in the currency markets and help ensures that you don’t suffer from unfavourable exchange rate shifts.
+Stop loss orders are the opposite of limit orders in that they are used if you believe an upwards trend in the exchange rate will be reversed and that the rate will move against you.
+This helps limit your exposure to the currency markets and ensures you don’t suffer from a poorer exchange rate than expected.

 What is an OCO order?

-In the event that the exchange rate moves up to your desired limit, the trade will be triggered, and your currency will be exchanged; the lower stop loss level will be discarded.
-Alternatively, if the rate instead takes a downwards turn and reaches your stop loss level, your trade will be made at this level and your higher set limit will be disregarded.
+OCO orders dictate that if the rate moves up to your desired limit, the trade will be triggered and your currency will be exchanged, removing and disregarding the lower stop loss level.
+Alternatively, if the rate moves downwards and hits your stop loss level, your trade will be made and your higher set limit will be ignored.

-OCO orders allow you to take advantage of positive exchange rate movements whilst also allowing you to protect your business from foreign currency exposure.
+By using an OCO order, you can take advantage of any positive exchange rate movements, whilst protecting your foreign currency exposure.

 Why would I need an FX order?

-As we have seen, the various types of FX orders cover a variety of business needs and circumstances.
-Let’s say that you opt for a limit order.
-If the GBP to EUR exchange rate were 1.12, you would have the ability to aim for a higher rate, such as 1.15.
-Were this rate to be met and your target achieved, your exchange would automatically be made.
+The different types of FX orders are all required for different purposes.
+For example, if the GBP to EUR exchange rate was 1.12, a limit order would allow you to target a higher rate, such as 1.15.
+If this rate and your target is achieved, your exchange will automatically be made.

-OCO orders combine elements of limit orders and stop loss orders.
-If the exchange rate were to fall to 1.10, your stop loss order would be activated and your payment made, eliminating your limit order.
-Equally, if the rate were to climb to the 1.15 level, your trade would be executed and thus remove your stop loss order from the equation.
+An OCO order is simply a combination of both.
+In this same example, if the rate were to fall to 1.10, your stop loss order would be activated and your payment made, disregarding your limit order.
+Vice versa, if the rate climbed to 1.15, your trade would again be made and would remove your stop loss order.

 What are the alternatives to FX orders?